 Further developments then came through the construction of infrastructure that facilitated the production of iron, steel and ships.
 Since then, it has been primarily recognised as an industrial borough.
 However, with Cleveland Way, the North York Moors National Park and Roseberry Topping located nearby, it still holds plenty of countryside areas, opening up opportunities for occupants to carry out land development projects now and in the future.

 Middlesbrough Council’s Tree Policies

 Another relevant policy they offer is in the Middlesbrough Council tree policy document.
-It explains the requirement to contact the council before any developments involving trees on conservation areas or under Tree Preservation Orders (TPOs) is carried out.
+It explains the requirement to contact the council before any developments involving trees in conservation areas or under tree preservation orders (TPOs) are carried out.
 Additionally, it is also important that the council is notified before anyone plants a new tree in Middlesbrough.

 The BS5837 Survey and Assessment

 The Middlesbrough Council tree policy is extensive and includes multiple rules for developing land in the area.
 Fortunately, you can avoid potentially breaching these policies by booking a tree survey with a qualified arboriculturist.
 Also known as a BS5837 survey, a tree survey enables an experienced consultant to assess the trees on the site and reflect appropriate next steps for you and the local council that will progress your project.

 After visiting your site, the arboricultural consultant will determine the condition and value of each tree before providing effective recommendations on whether certain trees should be retained, destroyed or moved elsewhere.
 The results will then be detailed in a thorough report and handed to the planning department of the local council as part of your planning permission application.